Klutz Action Lawsuit Live in Burlington

 Do you send photos of your wounds because you know and enjoy the fact that it freaks Lisa out?

-Remember what we were talking about, the little screams?
+Remember what you were talking about, the little screams?

 Yes, Your Honor.